-January will have their Qualifying Examination the following Fall term.
-For direct entry students whose Ph.D. program starts in September will have their Qualifying Examination the following Fall term, while direct entry students whose Ph.D. program starts in January will have their Qualifying Examination the following Spring term.
-The Graduate Program Coordinator will facilitate the scheduling of these examinations.
-Once a date has been set, the student will submit a 250-word abstract of their thesis proposal to the Associate Chair (Graduate Education).
+The Ph.D.
+Qualifying Examination must be cleared before the start of the student's second academic year.
+Normally students whose Ph.D. program starts in September will have their Qualifying Examination the following Spring term, while those whose Ph.D. program starts in January will have their Qualifying Examination the following Fall term.
+The Graduate Administrator will coordinate the scheduling of these examinations.
+Once a date has been set, the student will submit a 250-word abstract of their thesis proposal to the Graduate Coordinator.
 This abstract will be used to help identify suitable examiners.